ScenarioFactory/Specflow-Samples/README.md

 	| Title | Name       | Address Line 1   | Address Line 2 | Address Line 3 | Postcode | Phone        |
 	| Mrs   | Jane Jones | 72 Acacia Avenue | Shepherds Bush | London         | W12 8QT  | 07575 456789 |

-	When I create the customer
+	When I create the customer in AutoWorkshop

 	Then the customer is added to the system with the details provided And the customer is marked as manually invoiced